 - free entry to any event week activities

 * Cash awards to projects designed by a group of student participants will be divided equally.
-The winning student participants' schools will also receive cash awards and the student participants' teachers will also be awarded with free passprt to the Festival in June 2013.
+The winning student participants' schools will also receive cash awards and the student participants' teachers will also be awarded with free passport to the current edition Festival.

-The winning entries and other selected finalists will be shown during the California Dream Week Festival in Chico, California.
-Each project will be graphically highlighted in a dedicated showroom in the city's historic downtown area.
+The winning entries and other selected finalists will be shown during the California Dream Week Festival.
+Each project will be graphically highlighted in a dedicated showroom.
 Finalist/winning designs could also be developed into items for California Dream Week organizers or its Partners' or Sponsors' catalogues.
 There is also the potential for the winning designs to be used in iconic California Dream Week advertising prior to the show week and in future editions to come.
 Full credit to the student participant will be clearly attributed in all communications that demonstrate or mention the design.

 - The jury will judge your submission to determine winners, and it will include representatives of California Dream Week organizers and also qualified representatives from the architecture & interiors, transportation and product design communities, as well as known figures active in environmental sustainability.